roc-lang/roc/www/content/tutorial.md

 - **Builtins** provide functions that are automatically imported into every module.
 - **Applications** are combined with a platform and compiled into an executable.
-- **Interfaces** provide functions which can be imported into other modules.
+- **Modules** provide functions which can be imported into other modules.
 - **Packages** organise modules to share functionality across applications and platforms.
 - **Platforms** provide effects such as IO to interface with the outside world.
 - **Hosted** _note this module type is likely to be deprecated soon_.